 Celebration Plaza features a fountain and a decorative wall used to display brass plaques honoring those chosen for inclusion.
 The plaza is at the center of Tumbleweed Park, which is located on the southwest corner of McQueen and Germann roads.

-The public can submit nominations for inductees to the Cultural Affairs Division each year, from February 1 through April 30.
+The public can submit nominations for inductees to the Cultural Development Department each year, from February 1 through April 30.
 There is no fee to submit a nomination:

 Celebration Plaza nominees can be:

 - Community leaders whose outstanding personal service has resulted in significant and enduring contributions to the community (support for this recognition should include endorsements from other groups, neighborhoods, or organizations).